ZIMO-Elektronik/ULF_MX1BIN/README.md

 ## Protocol

 The protocol is based on type-sized messages, that can be roughly categorized into long/short and primary/reply messages.
-As a general rule, each primary message must generate at least a synchronous reply (Level1).
-Additionally, depending on the primary message, an additional, asynchronous message (Level2) can be transmitted.
+As a general rule, each primary message must generate at least a synchronous reply (Level 1).
+Additionally, depending on the primary message, an additional, asynchronous message (Level 2) can be transmitted.

 The stream representation is encoded before and after transfer.
 Hence, the actual message size may differ from the stream size.

 Diagrams

 :construction:

 ## Getting Started